Dentures & PartialsNew Bern, NC

 How should I look after my dentures?

-It is important to keep your dentures clean at all times.
+Keep your dentures clean at all times.
 You should remove your dentures at night to give your gums “a rest” and the chance to be exposed to your natural saliva, which will keep them healthy.
 It is highly recommended that you brush your dentures and soak them in cold water or special soak solution.

 Always brush your dentures before putting them back into your mouth.
 If your dentures begin to collect debris or stains that you cannot remove by normal brushing, your dentist or hygienist will be able to professionally clean your dentures for you.

-It is important to visit your dentist regularly to ensure that your dentures are in good condition and continue to fit your gums, as the shape of your gums and underlying bone can change with time.
+Visit your dentist regularly to ensure that your dentures are in good condition and continue to fit your gums, as the shape of your gums and underlying bone can change with time.
 Loose fitting dentures can cause irritation and inflammation of your gums and problems with eating and speech.

-All-on-four Secured Denture
+All-on-Four Secured Denture

 “All on Four” and “Teeth in a Day” are names for a type of implant secured denture.
 Like a traditional removable denture, an implant denture can be used to replace all of a person’s missing teeth.
 The difference, however is that the denture is supported by several strategically placed dental implants.